 #9 There are better alternatives available, and jobs to go with them!

-The manufacturing of reusable bags is also another opportunity to create sustainable products and the jobs that go with them.
+The manufacturing of reusable bags or compostable alternatives to plastic bags offers a new opportunity to create sustainable products and provide jobs that go with them.

 #10 Other governments are banning plastic bags, so yours should too… or at least make people pay for them

 To date, around 60 countries and municipalities around the world have instituted plastic bag bans, and additional seven countries are planning to enforce the law in the closest future.

 Some countries have decided to do so after directly experiencing negative impacts of plastic bags, other countries have implemented the ban to reach their sustainability goals.